 By Sienna Wildfield

-For the Kids-Made Holiday Bazaar my 5yo daughter made holiday cards using the Christmas Spider as her motif.
 Why the Christmas Spider?
-Well last year she decided that the Christmas Spider would be coming to our house instead of Santa Claus.
+Well, last year she decided that the Christmas Spider would be coming to our house instead of Santa Claus.
 She explained that the Christmas Spider was Santa’s southern counterpart who gave out presents when Santa was busy.
-The Christmas Spider wears a hat like Santa and likes to give out squishy pretend spiders that hang on the wall, along with books, pencils and sea marbles … Something to look forward to.
+The Christmas Spider wears a hat like Santa, she explained, and likes to give out squishy pretend spiders that hang on the wall, along with books, pencils and sea marbles … Something to look forward to!

 I asked her if the Christmas Spider had a sleigh and flying reindeer like Santa and went down chimneys to get indoors.
 She said that the Christmas Spider actually climbs up houses and then down the chimneys to get inside.
-Then she crawls on towards the next house with her fast skinny legs.
+Then she (the Christmas Spider is female, evidently!) crawls on towards the next house with her fast skinny legs.

 Other books available on the Christmas Spider include: